MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-workload.md

 Site Recovery is an Azure service that contributes to your BCDR strategy.
 Using Site Recovery, you can deploy application-aware replication to the cloud, or to a secondary site.
 Whether your apps are Windows or Linux-based, running on physical servers, VMware or Hyper-V, you can use Site Recovery to orchestrate replication, perform disaster recovery testing, and run failovers and failback.

-Site Recovery integrates with Microsoft applications, including SharePoint, Exchange, Dynamics, SQL Server and Active Directory.
-Microsoft also works closely with leading vendors including Oracle, SAP and Red Hat.
+Site Recovery integrates with Microsoft applications, including SharePoint, Exchange, Dynamics, SQL Server, and Active Directory.
+Microsoft also works closely with leading vendors including Oracle, SAP, and Red Hat.
 You can customize replication solutions on an app-by-app basis.

 ## Why use Site Recovery for application replication?